Carl Bernstein says ‘proof is there already’ for DOJ to indict Trump - NewsBreak

 “It’s time members of Congress particularly and people in the Justice Department look at this evidence dispassionately, and then there is only one conclusion about Donald Trump being the president of the United States, what he has committed, and where he has promised to go again,” Bernstein concluded.

-Bernstein’s remarks come after Woodwad, who has new audiobook out about his recorded discussions with the former president , said during an interview on “CBS Sunday Morning” that he believes Trump is “dangerous” and a threat to both democracy and the presidency.
+Bernstein’s remarks come after Woodward, who has new audiobook out about his recorded discussions with the former president, said during an interview on “CBS Sunday Morning” that he believes Trump is “dangerous” and a threat to both democracy and the presidency.

-The House select committee investigating the Jan.
-6, 2021 attack at the Capitol, which conducted its likely last public hearing earlier this month, formally issued a subpoena to Trump on Friday.
+The House Jan.
+6 select committee, which conducted its likely last public hearing earlier this month, formally issued a subpoena to Trump on Friday.